youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/4_Powerful Data Processing.md

 ###Dividing data into subsets

-A common data-processing task is to divide a collection of data into subsets.
+A common data-processing task is to FP.divide a collection of data into subsets.
 In this recipe, we are going to explore standard library functions that allow us to buffer a collection into smaller chunks.
 Let's say we have a list containing a large number of Message type objects and we would like to transform it into collections of sub-lists of a constant size.
 For example, the transformation would take the original collection of n elements: